JimTyrrell/ABCs/README.md

 Right now, just Week 1 is mostly done.

-Week 2-6 are inflight and I am still moving things around based on what I remember or think would work in a better place.
+Week 2-6 is inflight and I am still moving things around based on what I remember or think would work in a better place.

 All weeks are the same format:
  - A fun quote